 As teenage boxer Kid Mears stepped through the ropes and into the ring, his young girlfriend could scarcely bear to watch.
 Later that evening, after another successful bout in his brief career, she issued an ultimatum, threatening: “It’s the ring or me!”

-Jack had too good a brain to want to it exposed too long to the brutality of life in the boxing ring, after he figured out that the real money, and the longer career, was in promoting bouts he left his day job to return to his ultimate calling & went on to become one of the greatest boxing promoters in history.
+Jack had a sharp brain, too good to expose to the brutality of life in the boxing ring.
+After he figured out that the real money, and the longer career, was in promoting bouts, he left his day job to return to his ultimate calling.
+Jack went on to become one of the greatest boxing promoters in history.

 Breaking into the closed shop of fight promotion was tough, but Jack found his way in with The Devonshire Sporting Club.
 Affectionately known as the ‘Dev’, the club was opened in a converted church in Devonshire Road, off Mare Street in Hackney by boxing manager Joe Morris and three confederates, one of them Jack.
 Their speciality was in putting on young, up and coming boxers not handled by the established business – men like the lightweight turned heavyweight from Poplar, Johnny Softley, renowned for his ‘heart punch’ and as ‘the man who was never knocked out’.
 The Dev was destroyed by German bombs in 1940 which led to Jack to find a new location for his boxing gym in Great Windmill Street.